technyon/pzemctl/readme.md

 In the pzemctl directory, create a cmake build directory in change into it.

-- cmake -D CMAKE_TOOLCHAIN_FILE=/path/to/Arduino-toolchain.cmake ..
-- You will get an error that the board is not selected.
-- Run "ccmake ..".
-As ARDUINO_BOARD, select "Arduino Mega or Mega 2560 [avr.mega]" and configure.
-- cmake -D CMAKE_TOOLCHAIN_FILE=/usr/share/Arduino-CMake-Toolchain/Arduino-toolchain.cmake -D ARDUINO_BOARD_OPTIONS_FILE=BoardOptions.cmake ..
+- cmake -D CMAKE_TOOLCHAIN_FILE=/path/to/Arduino-CMake-Toolchain/Arduino-toolchain.cmake ..
+- Run make

 cmake should now be setup.
 Run make to compile.